EPCCed/APT-CPP/lectures/loops-containers/README.md

     value of `it` from *before* it was incremented.
 This usually means a copy.)

--   assigment - you need to bind it to name
+-   assigment - you need to be able to bind it to name

 -   inequality comparison (`it != end`) - you need to know when you are done